JagjitNila92/quoteGenerator/README.md

 * Awesome feature 3

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* First create Variables
+* Create random generator
+* Then create If statements

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: is Finished

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+The project was inspired by star signs and generating a quote to go along with that star sign.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@JagjitNila92]- feel free to contact me!